Collaborate with Team Members

 This app shows any work that you or another team member have marked as blocked, due to factors outside of the team's control.

-The Custom Grid app allows you to use sql-like queries to show a set of Rally work items.
+The Custom Grid app allows you to use sql-like queries to show a set of CA Agile Central work items.

 The Custom HTML app allows you to use a custom web script or app.
 This is useful for linking to other web resources your team may need.

 Perhaps the most important graph for determining a team's progress during and after an iteration, the Iteration Burndown chart is available as an app.
-If you are involved with multiple teams, you can set up more than one app, each pointing to a different Rally project.
+If you are involved with multiple teams, you can set up more than one app, each pointing to a different CA Agile Central project.

 The Iteration Summary app provides status information for a team's iteration, using simple measurements.
 The app shows a quick view of the percent of completed work, open defects, and testing status.
 Recommendations are also provided in the app text if potential issues are detected.